sergejsvisockis/jobs-toolkit/README.md

 }
 ```

-For a EJB deployment a setter injection has to be used, since EJBs do not support constructor injection the repository
+For a EJB deployment a setter injection has to be used.

-has to be set in the `@PostConstruct` method:
+Since EJBs do not support constructor injection, repository has to be set in the `@PostConstruct` method:
 ```java
 @Startup
 @Singleton